Coayer/minutePing/README.md

 To test the email configuration, set the `send_test_email` option to `true` in the `email` section.
 This will send a test email using the settings from `configuration.json` when minutePing starts. minutePing's emails may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.

+The WebREPL gives remote access to your minutePing installation.
+It can be used to check logs and modify the `config.json` file.
+The WebREPL will only be enabled if a JSON object exists in the configuration with the name `webrepl`.

 ### Example configuration file format

 ```json